Gap Year 2024

 "I find that as I try more and more, I want to experience more and more.
 At 21 I took a gap year I’ve now skydived, parasailed in Bali, raced around a V8 track, glided through glaciers and mountains on a jet boat in New Zealand, helped elephants in Thailand, cuddled up to rescued dogs and collected crocodile eggs in Africa, been pushed out of a raft into frog and fish infested water, had paddle fights, nearly been thrown off a speedboat from the power of the waves amongst the Phi Phi Islands, learnt to surf and skateboard, snorkelled on the Great Barrier Reef, been whipped off a blow up banana and put my feet into a tank full of fish who ate the dead skin right off me!
 I think I’ll try bungee jumping next!
 I’m off to Peru soon, so trekking Machu Piccu may be on the cards as well.
 Get out there and enjoy life - safely of course - you really don’t know what you’re missing until you’ve tried it!" - Madeline L, USA

 "My gap year was an amazing decision, I made lifelong friends and did some unbelievable things." - Lisa, UK

 "I spend my gap year working in America and Australia which was incredible" - Alan, UK

 "I booked a round the world flight on my gap year and there were so many highlights.
 I went backpacking in India and then travelled to Australia, New Zealand and the United States.
 You won't regret the decision" - Gillian, UK

+Get inspiration for your gap year by searching our featured structured, free, low cost & paid packages.
 If you need any advice about planning a gap year please contact us and we will be happy to suggest options, trips and programs.